Encino Man: Sequels

 A made-for-television movie sequel, Encino Woman, aired April 20, 1996, on ABC.
 It takes a different and more feminist approach, parodying the fashion industry and featuring numerous cameos by drag queens.
 Variety compared it to Paris Is Burning.

 Fraser reprised his role as Link for cameo roles in two subsequent Shore films, as a college student in Son in Law and a soldier in In the Army Now, seeming to imply that all three films exist in the same timeline.

-According to Shore, in 2022, Disney+ personnel were discussing a potential further sequel with the possibility of Astin, Fraser, and him back as their characters.
+According to Shore, in 2022, Disney+ personnel were discussing a potential further sequel with the possibility of Sean Astin, Fraser and him back as their characters.

 In popular culture

-In Evan Wright's book about the 2003 invasion of Iraq, Generation Kill, the U.S. Marine company commander is nicknamed Encino Man, supposedly for his incompetence.
-In the 2008 HBO miniseries of adaptation of the book, the officer is played by Brian Patrick Wade.
-The South Park episode "Prehistoric Ice Man" (1999) was a parody of the film, wherein the boys find a man who has been frozen in ice since 1996.
+In Evan Wright's book about the 2003 invasion of Iraq, Generation Kill, Craig Schwetje, the U.S. Marine company commander is nicknamed Encino Man, supposedly for his incompetence.
+In the 2008 HBO miniseries adaptation of the book, Schwetje is played by Brian Patrick Wade.
+The South Park second season episode "Prehistoric Ice Man" (1999) was a parody of the film, wherein the boys find a man named Larry (Stan Sawicki), who has been frozen in ice since 1996.

 At the 95th Academy Awards, the film was referred to by Jimmy Kimmel in his opening monologue, saying the ceremony is a great night for Brendan Fraser and Ke Huy Quan (nominees and later winners for Best Actor in The Whale and Best Supporting Actor in Everything Everywhere All at Once, respectively) "and a difficult night for Pauly Shore".
 The film featured a short scene where Fraser and Quan talk to each other.
 Shore wrote on X that he "loved" the joke about him.
-Fraser and Quan later reunited backstage at the Oscars and reminisced about their work together.
+Fraser and Quan later reunited backstage at the Academy Awards and reminisced about their work together.

-Professional wrestler Chad Gable used Matt's "Shoosh!" line as his signature catchphrase.
+Professional wrestler Chad Gable used Matt Wilson (Michael DeLuise)'s "Shoosh!" line as his signature catchphrase.